vesk4000/bm/_posts/2014-09-14-bitgold-goldmoney-review.md

 ---
 layout: post
 title: Bitgold Review - GoldMoney Review - What to beware of!
+description: Bitgold is a brand new platform for that intends to offer gold payments to customers.
 author: BitcoinMining
 authorurl: /
 published: true